Introduction to Decorator in Python

 In the above program, we have created a class “Message”.
 We have created a constructor and passed a self and name parameter.
 We have created a method name as printMessage passed self keyword and print our message.
 Self refers to the instance of the class.
 We have created an object obj of the class and then call our function using the class object.

-Decorator is a very useful feature and it provides us the option to improve the function of the existing function without modifying it.
-For using decorator we use @ symbol and decorator name.
+Decorator is a very useful feature, and it provides us with the option to improve the function of the existing function without modifying it.
+For using decorator, we use @ symbol and decorator name.
 It takes a function as an input argument and returns a function.

 This is a guide to Decorator in Python.
 Here we discuss the Introduction and syntax of decorator in python along with different examples and its code implementation.
 You may also have a look at the following articles to learn more –